david-r-wasserman/Coursera_Capstone/FinalProject/Report.md

 ### Alternative approaches not considered

 It is possible to ask a more specific question: is a person visiting venue *v* likely to next visit a venue of category *y*?
-Or even more specific: is a person visiting venue *v* likely to next visit a venue of category *w*?
+Or even more specific: is a person visiting venue *v* likely to next visit venue *w*?
 These questions were not considered in this study because the available data was very limited.
 In order to obtain adequate sample sizes, it was necessary to aggregate the results of multiple venues within a category.

 ## Data

 ### Data sources

 Data for this project came from Foursquare.
 Foursquare has a large database of venues.
 Each venue has a category.
 Many Foursquare users frequently notify Foursquare that they are currently located at one of these venues.
-This is called "checking in" at the venue.
+This is called **checking in** at the venue.

-The Foursquare API includes a feature called "Get Next Venues".
+The Foursquare API includes a feature called "Get Next Venues" or "nextvenues".
 Here is the description from [the API documentation](https://developer.foursquare.com/docs/api/venues/nextvenues):

 > Returns venues that people often check in to after the current venue.
 Up to 5 venues are returned in each query, and results are sorted by how many people have visited that venue after the current one.